-The Office of Research and Policy Analysis (RPA) is the research arm of the Board of Regents, analyzing higher education and related state and national policy issues and their impact on the University System of Georgia.
+Research and Policy Analysis analyzes higher education and related state and national policy issues and their impact on the University System of Georgia.
 The research conducted by RPA focuses on students, curriculum, and faculty.
 Examples include analysis of data on student enrollment behavior (such as admissions, retention, and graduation), research on supply and demand for Georgia’s work force, needs analyses, and financial aid.
 RPA serves as the point of primary contact for meeting the information needs of external entities and agencies and reports to the Vice Chancellor for Planning. »

 RPA collaborates with others in the System Office and the Division of Academic Affairs on policy development and implementation.
 RPA is responsible for administering the University System student, curriculum, financial aid, and degree data systems, interpreting Board policy in data collections and analysis, ensuring that data needed to implement policies are available at the System level, that definitions of data elements are standard and meaningful, and that relevant and valid interpretations of those data are used in development and implementation of BOR policy initiatives.
 RPA also serves as the liaison to selected System committees and state and federal agencies.